WillHua127/GENzyme/README.md

 conda install conda-forge::pdbfixer

-For binding module, we use UniMol Docking v2
+For binding module, we use UniMol Docking v2, you need to install [UniCore](https://github.com/dptech-corp/Uni-Core)
 ```